 The Board of Directors of the Company is responsible for making important management decisions for the Dai-ichi Life Group and supervising operational execution.
 It is composed of persons with various types of expertise, experience, and abilities that are able to execute the required duties of a director.
-The Company had 15 Directors (including two female Director).
-To even further strengthen the management supervisory function and appropriately reflect the views of persons with considerable experience and insight, such as outside business managers and academic experts on the management policies of the Company, the Company has assigned 8 directors (including 6 Outside Directors) with positions that are independent of operational execution.
-The Company has executed liability limitation agreements with the 6 Outside Directors under the Articles of Incorporation.
+The Company had 16 Directors (including two female Director).
+To even further strengthen the management supervisory function and appropriately reflect the views of persons with considerable experience and insight, such as outside business managers and academic experts on the management policies of the Company, the Company has assigned 9 directors (including 7 Outside Directors) with positions that are independent of operational execution.
+The Company has executed liability limitation agreements with the 7 Outside Directors under the Articles of Incorporation.
 For the Outside Directors, the term of office is limited to eight years from the viewpoint of ensuring their independence.
 The term of office of Outside Directors who serve as members of the Audit & Supervisory Committee is limited to a maximum of 12 years.
-As a general rule, the Board of Directors is held periodically and may also be held on an ad-hoc basis as required.
+As a general rule, the Board of Directors is held periodically and may also be held on an ad-hoc basis as required, and it was held 13 times in fiscal year 2018 (of which periodically 12 and ad-hoc 1).
+The attendance status of each director is that Mr. Shigeo Tsuyuki attended 12 times and the others attended 13 times.
+The Board of Directors dealt with agendas such as status and outlook of the medium term management plan, Risk Appetite Policy and investment projects of the Group the situation of internal control system, and the reports from the Nomination Advisory Committee and the Remuneration Advisory Committee.